hl7-eu/pcsp/input/pagecontent/index.md

 ### Scope

-Specify **HL7 FHIR logical models** and **profiles** to be used within the European project **PanCareSurPass**.
-This project studies the scale-up and implementation of the digital Survivorship Passport to improve people-centred care for childhood cancer survivors**.**
+> Specify **HL7 FHIR logical models** and **profiles** to be used within
+> the European project **PanCareSurPass**.
+This project studies the
+> scale-up and implementation of the digital Survivorship Passport to
+> improve people-centred care for childhood cancer survivors.

 ### The PancareSurPass Project

 #### Overview

-> **PanCareSurPass** is a EU funded Research and Innovation action
-> aiming to study the scale-up and implementation of the digital
-> Survivorship Passport to improve people-centred care for childhood
+**<span class="underline">PanCareSurPass</span>** is a EU funded Research and Innovation action aiming to study the scale-up and implementation of the digital Survivorship Passport to improve people-centred care for childhood cancer survivors.

-> cancer survivors**.**
->
-> PanCareSurPass will conduct a robust assessment of the implementation
-> of the Survivorship Passport by first conducting a pre-implementation
-> study in six countries (Austria, Belgium, Germany, Italy, Lithuania,
-> Spain) representing three infrastructural scenarios in Europe.
-The
-> Survivorship Passport is an innovative, digital tool, developed in
-> previous EU-funded projects, that can be used to overcome well-known
-> knowledge gaps to improve people-centred long-term survivorship care.
+PanCareSurPass will conduct a robust assessment of the implementation of the Survivorship Passport by first conducting a pre-implementation study in six countries (Austria, Belgium, Germany, Italy, Lithuania, Spain) representing three infrastructural scenarios in Europe.
+The Survivorship Passport is an innovative, digital tool, developed in previous EU-funded projects, that can be used to overcome well-known knowledge gaps to improve people-centred long-term survivorship care.

 #### Objectives